Monday, October 29, 2018

 etc.] or even a decent cell-

 phone….
-AND [alas!]
+AND there

-there is the problem of
+s the problem

-nowhere mine to go, no-
+of nowhere mine to go, no

-where mine to sit.)
+where mine to sit.
 Blame,

 blame, blame.
 I do a lot of